mohamadi490/bazaarche-api/README.md

 # Bazaarche

-Bazaarcheh is an e-commerce website built with FastAPI and PostgreSQL.
+Bazaarche is an e-commerce api project built with FastAPI and PostgreSQL.

 ## Prerequisites